 - Alba: Vigorous with white flowers

-- Purple Bouquet: Most common in trade, desirable for its compact size, growing about half the height of other varieties
+- Purple Bouquet: Most common in the trade, it is desirable for its compact size, growing about half the height of other varieties.

-- Rosea: Flowers are more pale than the unnamed species, helping them to stand out against the dark foliage.
+- Rosea: Flowers are paler than the unnamed species, helping them to stand out against the dark foliage.

 - Variegata: Showy splashes of white on foliage make an attractive backdrop for pink blossoms.